AutodeskGames/stingray-docs/source/interactive_help/experimental_features/get_started_hololens.md

 To compile and bundle the data:

 1. Open the HoloLens project in the editor.
-2. In the **Connections** panel, right-click a UWP platform target and select **Compile and Bundle data...** to bundle the game data for the HoloLens.
+2. In the **Connections** panel, right-click a UWP platform target and select **Compile and Bundle data...** to bundle your project data for the HoloLens.

 The data is output to the `hololens_project_data/uwp_bundled` folder next to the project on disk.

 ### Add project data to a package ###